winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 The Buddha said, “Stop, stop!
 What’s the use of just discussing whether I know them all?
 I will teach you the profound and sublime Dharma now.
 Listen closely!
 Listen closely and consider it well!”

 374\.
 Subhadra accepted his teaching.
 The Buddha told him, “If the noble eightfold path is absent from a teaching, then the first fruit of the ascetic won’t exist, nor the second … third … fourth fruit of the ascetic.
 Subhadra, when the noble eightfold path is present in a teaching, the first fruit of the ascetic will exist, as will the second … third … fourth fruit of the ascetic.
-Subhadra, the noble eightfold path is present in my teaching, and it has the first fruit of the ascetic and the second … third … fourth fruit of the ascetic.
+Subhadra, the noble eightfold path is present in my teaching, and it has the first fruit of the ascetic, and the second … third … fourth fruit of the ascetic.
 These other religious groups don’t have these fruits of the ascetic.”
 {: #p374}

 375\.
 The Bhagavān then spoke to Subhadra in verse: